droglenc/NCMTH107/modules/ConfRegions_RevEx_Calcs.md

 ----

-## Brule River Gauge Heights
+## Brule River Gage Heights
 <img src="zimgs/BruleRiver.jpg" alt="Brule River" class="img-right">

-The following values are the maximum gauge heights of the Bois Brule River in Brule, WI from 10-25Feb05.
+The following values are the maximum gage heights (feet) of the Bois Brule River in Brule, WI from 10-25Feb05.

 ```
 1.56 1.54 1.54 1.57 1.58 1.61 1.60 1.69